Published on 10-Apr-2023

 2. Detection and Measurement Techniques

 Detecting and measuring using Acoustic Emission Testing requires sophisticated techniques.
+Acoustic Emission (AE) testing is a powerful method for inspecting and monitoring the behavior of equipment and materials performing under stress.
 From Piezoelectric Sensors to advanced signal processing algorithms, the arsenal of tools available ensures precise and reliable data.
-Accurate measurement is paramount for making informed decisions about structural integrity.
+The process involves using sensors to detect AE and then converting the waves into electrical signals so that they can be recorded.

 Theory Behind Acoustic Waves